 “We’ve had since 1888 to figure out something constructive to do with this property for veterans,” said Judicial Watch President Tom Fitton.
 “The inadequate answer so far has been a dog park and a soccer field.
 Shouldn’t our finest and bravest be treated better?”

-Posted by Robert Rosebrock on June 7, 2017, With 1091 Reads Filed under Government & Politics.
+Posted by Robert Rosebrock on June 7, 2017, With 1134 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.